ARCHER2-HPC/archer2-docs/docs/user-guide/scheduler.md

 To request a reservation you complete a form on SAFE:

  1. [Log into SAFE](https://safe.epcc.ed.ac.uk)
- 2. Under the "Login accounts" menu, choose the "Request reservation" option
+ 2. Under the "Apply" menu, choose the "Request reservation" option

 On the first page, you need to provide the following: